-- 1. The City Council can decide to authorize the Mayor to submit the attached letter of support and commit to the five points outlined in the letter. - 2.
-The City Council can decide to decline City to support the proposal and not participate in any research associated with the "living lab."
+- 1. Authorize the Mayor to submit the attached letter of support and commit to the six points outlined in the letter. - 2.
+Decline to support the proposal and do not participate in any research associated with the "living lab."

 MANAGER'S RECOMMENDED ACTION: